 What is Get REAL?

-We accomplish this by offering inclusivity workshops to schools, camps, and businesses; and by providing leadership development through our university chapters and after-school programs.
+We accomplish this by offering inclusivity workshops to schools, camps, and businesses; and by providing leadership development through our university chapter network, and our high school after-school programs.

 Our programming aims to break down prejudice, promote unity, and foster compassion in our world.

 Fun, engaging, peer-to-peer workshops designed to break down prejudice, promote compassion, and provide positive role models for LGBTQ+ young people and allies alike.

 A university network of LGBTQ+ students and their allies, working on the ground to make their local communities safer and more inclusive.